-Green bordered cards are issued to the family members of TECRO - designated employees.
+Green bordered cards are issued to the family members of TECRO designated employees.
 The bearer is entitled to full criminal immunity and may not be arrested or detained.

 This person is registered with AIT and is immune from suit and all legal processes relating to acts performed within the scope of authorized functions for TECO.
-This immunity must be asserted before, and proven to, appropriate functial authorities.
-The beares is not liable to pre-trial arrest or detention except on a warrant for an offense punishable by 1 year or more in prison, but may be given a notice of violation.
-The beares shall be treated with due respect and all appropriate steps shall be taken to prevent any attack on the bearer's person, freedom, or dignity.
+This immunity must be asserted before, and prove it to, appropriate judicial authorities, in beare is not liable to pre-trial arrest or detention except on a warrant first an offense punishable by 1 year or more in prison, but may be given a notice of violation.
+The bearer shall be treated with ducer spect and all appropriate steps shall be taken to prevent any attack on the bearer's person, freedom, or dispnity.

 The issuance of this card is approved the U.S. Department of State.
-This card is the property of ATL If found or for inquiries, please contact AT-at (703): 525-8474 M-F 500AM - 530PM ET).
-At all other times call (571) 345-3144 or toll fee at (866) 217-2069.
+This card is the property of AIT.
+If found or for inquiries, please contact AIT at (703) 525-8474 (MF 9:00AM - 5:00PM ET).
+At all other times call (571) 345-3144 or still free at (866) 217-